m-pedro/AI-Agents/README.md

 - https://colab.research.google.com/drive/1j9OTh4ridFnq6XQReiYcItzG9yi3Ydwh?usp=sharing

 **Future Work**
-- Improvements in Design Diagrams: Explore more AI-driven tools for automated generation of detailed design diagrams.
+- Improvements in Design Diagrams: Explore more AI-driven tools for automated generation of detailed design diagrams
-- Customization: Enable more advanced configurations for tasks such as adding new agents or expanding CRM functionality.
+- Customization: Enable more advanced configurations for tasks such as adding new agents or expanding CRM functionality
 - Agent Testing: Add test, debug and monitoring features to our platform, such as AgentOps.ai
-- Deployment: Plan for deployment of the final CRM system in a production environment.
+- Deployment: Plan for deployment of the final CRM system in a production environment

 **References**
 - Developing a Multi-Agent System with CrewAI, https://lablab.ai/t/crewai-multi-agent-system,